-For the purposes of preparing the Statement of Accounts each service area was contacted and asked to disclose the existence of any relevant heritage assets.
-In 2012/13 no such assets were reported.
+For the purposes of preparing the Statement of Accounts each service area is contacted and asked to disclose the existence of any relevant heritage assets.
 In 2013/14 the council's Arts Officer identified four artworks as relevant for inclusion, with an aggregate estimated market value of £157,000.

-There is no depreciation charged on heritage assets because it is estimated that the assets have a useful life of such length that any depreciation charge on the asset will be negligible.
+No further assets have been identified in 2014/15.
+Assessment of useful life on heritage assets is arbitrary and each asset is assessed, however, unless a clear life is recognisable, as a default they are assumed to have a useful life of ten years and are depreciated accordingly on a straight line basis.